Charlie and the Chocolate Factory (film): Filming

 For Veruca Salt's demise at the hands of a hundred squirrels, Burton wanted the animals to be real.
 He consulted with the film's animal trainer, Mike Alexander, to determine which parts of the sequence would be achievable with live squirrels.
 Forty rescue squirrels were trained over 19 weeks, the first three of which were spent making the animals comfortable with their crates and their trainers.
 The squirrels were then given props and taught how to sit upon a bar stool, tap and then open a walnut, and deposit its meat onto a conveyor belt.
-According to Alexander, the smartest squirrels were assigned to shell, as those who had difficulty with the regiment were placed in a separate group that ran across the floor and attacked Veruca's stunt double.
+According to Alexander, the smartest squirrels were assigned to shell, as those who had difficulty with the regimen were placed in a separate group that ran across the floor and attacked Veruca's stunt double.
 For the shots where the rodents would be in close interaction with Veruca, CG squirrels designed by Framestore CFC were implemented.
 Several shots called for a hundred animated squirrels, while close-up models required five million computer-generated hairs to look realistic.
 Animatronic squirrels were also used in the background of shots where a live squirrel would be performing the shelling routine.

 Several challenges emerged during filming.
 The delicate landscape of the Chocolate Room posed a challenge for the crew, with cinematographer Philippe Rousselot recalling that "the set was very impractical for shooting because it was all curves and extraordinarily fragile—as soon as you stepped onto the grass, you destroyed it."
 Rousselot instead utilized a cable-suspended camera system known as Cablecam.
 On one occasion, the camera was improperly secured to the system and subsequently plunged into the faux chocolate river, destroying the $540,000 camera and delaying production.
 Another hurdle during filming was the existence of British Equity rules, which state that children can only work four and a half hours a day.
 Filming for Charlie and the Chocolate Factory took six months, ending in December 2004.
 Despite these challenges, Burton claimed production ended ahead of schedule.